alexklibisz/elastiknn/ann-benchmarks/readme.md

 ### Generate a blog post with the latest results

 This is the primary way we report benchmark results.

+### Run benchmarks with VisualVM for profiling

+### Run benchmarks with Intellij debugging